 This Christmas jam recipe combines tart cranberries, sweet strawberries and herby rosemary, to make a wonderful seasonal treat.
 And because it’s stored in the freezer, it’s a much simpler process than traditional jam making.

 Homemade jam makes the perfect hostess gift and is one of those homemade gifts that is truly made with love.
 I’ve been making freezer jam for the last year, and I love how simple of a process it is, and so much less intimidating than using traditional canning techniques.
 I also love how customizable it is.
 You can swap out different kinds of berries and use holiday spices like ground cloves and cinnamon instead of the rosemary.
-Read on to learn how to make this delicious Christmas jam.
+It tastes wonderful topped on baked brie, alongside sugared cranberries.

 Why this recipe works